The Bechdel Test, The DuVernay Test, & More: What You Need To Know

 Advertisement

-In order for a movie to pass the Bechdel Test, it must fulfill the following criteria (this was taken from the official website of the test).
+In order for a movie to pass the Bechdel Test, it must fulfil the following criteria (this was taken from the official website of the test).

 — It has to have at least two [named] women in it.